“We must embrace pain and burn it as fuel for our journey.” -Kenji Miyazawa

 In fact, love, sex, pain and violence all stimulate the release of similar chemicals and hormones in the human body.
 Endorphins that are released in painful experiences are often perceived as pleasurable.
 Stress and pain can also stimulate the serotonin and melatonin production in the brain, which transforms painful experiences into pleasure.
 The release of epinephrine and norepinephrine in pain can also cause a pleasurable ‘rush’.
 Normal human biological response actually supports the complex and mysterious link between pain and pleasure, which we see in the runner’s high and the facial expressions during orgasmic release.

 Given our biology, it is not terribly surprising that the practice of combining painful techniques with sexuality is ancient.
 Roman poets, ancient tribal drawings and even the Kama Sutra all refer to safe practices of what has come to be known as BDSM.
-This acronym, which refers to Bondage, Discipline, Sadism and Masochism, reflects the ancient sexual rituals of sexual dominance and submission that have qualified sex throughout history.
-Depending on the study examined, particularly in the U.S. and Europe, the percentages of people who practice some form of these techniques is between 10-25%.
-Interestingly, this percentage is matched by an equally significant percentage of people who become cutoff from their sexuality due to their fear of the pain associated with sex.
+This acronym, which refers to bondage, dominance/discipline, submission and sadomasochism/sadism and masochism, reflects the ancient sexual rituals of sexual dominance and submission that have qualified sex throughout history.